Arnold's Christmas: Plot

 For the secret Santa gift exchange at the Sunset Arms boarding house, Arnold (Toran Caudell) draws Mr. Hyunh's (Baoan Coleman) name.
-Arnold wants to get him something special, but realizes that he does not know Mr. Hyunh very well.
+Arnold wants to get him something special as he notices Mr. Hyunh always seems sadder during the Christmas season, but realizes that he does not know Mr. Hyunh very well.
 Arnold pays him a visit and Mr. Hyunh recounts the story of how he came to Hillwood.
-Mr. Hyunh lived in Vietnam during the Vietnam War, and had to give up his infant daughter Mai (Hiep Thi Le) to American soldiers so she can live a better life in the United States.
-It was not until twenty years later that Mr. Hyunh was able to leave Vietnam to come to the United States as a refugee to search for his long-lost daughter in Hillwood, the city where she was taken to.
+Mr. Hyunh lived in Vietnam during the Vietnam War.
+During the Fall of Saigon, limited transport forced him to give up his infant daughter Mai (Hiep Thi Le) to American soldiers so she can live a better, safer life in the United States.
+It was not until twenty years later that Mr. Hyunh was able to leave Vietnam to come to the United States as a refugee to search for his long-lost daughter in Hillwood, the city where the departing soldier said she'd be taken to.
+However, Mr. Hyunh has yet to be successful in locating his daughter and despairs over it.
+Arnold immediately decides that the best Christmas present possible is to find Mai.